An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

 The artistic trends appearing in France in the seventeenth century were partly encouraged by the taste of Parisian society.
 Because of the heavy and authoritarian formality of Versailles’ court, intellectual independence and elegant intimacy of Parisian social life were on the rise.
 By the beginning of the eighteenth century, these Parisian tastes were affecting art at Versailles, and in 1715, when Louis XIV died, their ascendency was unchallenged.
-The situations greatly influenced the French baroque art of the time.
+The situations greatly influenced the French Baroque art of the time.

 Baroque artwork Saying Grace by Jean Siméon Chardin